01 of 14

-Here is a step-by-step guide to making homemade pasta using a hand-crank pasta machine, in this instance the Marcato Atlas 150 Pasta Machine.
-You can sauce it with whatever you'd like, but basil pesto or tomato sauce with Italian sausage emphasize the texture and flavor of the fresh pasta.Continue to 2 of 14 below.
+Here is a step-by-step guide to making homemade pasta using a hand-crank pasta machine—in this instance, it's the Marcato Atlas 150 Pasta Machine.
+You can sauce it with whatever you'd like, but basil pesto or tomato sauce with Italian sausage help bring out the texture and flavor of the fresh noodles.Continue to 2 of 14 below.

 02 of 14

 Combine the Ingredients

 The first step to making homemade pasta is to combine all of the ingredients and there are only three.
 You will need:

 On a work surface, pour the flour into a mound, and make a well in the middle.
 Crack the eggs carefully into the well, making sure that the sides of the well are high enough so the eggs don't spill over.
 Add a generous pinch of salt to the eggs.Continue to 3 of 14 below.

 With a fork, gently whisk the eggs in a circular motion, gradually incorporating flour from the sides of the well.
 Not all of the flour will get absorbed into the eggs.
 You should stop when you have a sticky mass of dough.Continue to 4 of 14 below.